iamvibhav/Agentic-AI-Travel-Planner/README.md

 ## 🎯 **Project Overview**

 Voyagent is an AI-powered travel planning agent that creates personalized itineraries using LLMs, LangChain, and agentic workflows.
-It integrates real-time data with advanced prompt engineering and LangGraph orchestration, demonstrating end-to-end GenAI application development and LLMOps best practices in a modular, production-ready system.
+It integrates real-time data with structured prompt engineering and LangGraph orchestration, demonstrating practical GenAI application development with modular, deployment-ready design.

 ### **Key Highlights**